mentalclear/100-days-of-sql/r1-log.md

 Day 18 of #100DaysOfSQL
 Back to business :) Working on Chapter 9 from the book "Learning SQL, 3rd Edition".
 Continue looking into subqueries.
 There are a lot of interesting things to look at and practice.
 #MySQL, #PostgreSQL, #SQL

 ### R1D19
+Day 19 of #100DaysOfSQL
+Back to SQL Completed Chapter 9 from the book "Learning SQL, 3rd Edition".
+Mostly was focused on subqueries.
+Starting Chapter 10.
+#MySQL, #PostgreSQL, #SQL

 ### R1D20

+### R1D21